Skip to content

 Why LiFePO4 batteries became our go-to for off-grid & backup energy systems

-For the past 48 years, I ran a general store serving ranchers and grid-independent homeowners across Montana, Idaho, and Wyoming.
-We sold generator and hybrid battery-inverter systems before solar panels were even remotely practical.
+For 48 years, I ran a general store serving ranchers and off-grid homeowners across Montana, Idaho, and Wyoming.
+We sold generator and hybrid battery-inverter systems long before solar panels were even remotely practical.

-For decades, the flooded lead-acid battery was the building block of most systems.
-They were heavy, smelly, and needed regular attention.
-We became accustomed to a continuous conversation around fluid levels, sulfation, equalization, and corrosion as well as constantly tweaking charging parameters.
-Lead-acid batteries were cost-effective and had a known life and behavioral record that people could understand.
-We could add value to customers by helping them navigate the issues associated with lead-acid batteries, and it was a good business.
+For decades, flooded lead-acid batteries were the cornerstone of most systems.
+Heavy, smelly, and high-maintenance, they required regular attention.
+Our conversations revolved around fluid levels, sulfation, equalization, and corrosion—not to mention the constant tweaking of charging parameters.
+Despite these challenges, lead-acid batteries were cost-effective and had a well-understood lifespan and behavior.
+We could add value to customers by helping them navigate issues associated with lead-acid batteries, and it was a good business.

-About 20 years ago, AGM (absorbed glass mat) batteries became popular.
-AGM is still a lead acid battery but filled with a gel solution.
-They were twice as expensive but required less maintenance and were sealed and odorless.
-Both flooded and AGM batteries still needed to be brought to a state of full charge every few days to ward off sulfation.
+About 20 years ago, AGM (absorbed glass mat) batteries gained popularity.
+Though still lead-acid, these batteries used a gel solution.
+They cost twice as much but needed less maintenance and were sealed and odorless.
+However, both flooded and AGM batteries still required a full charge every few days to prevent sulfation.
 Sulfation in a battery is like emphysema for the human lung, significantly reducing battery life and efficiency.

-In order to charge these lead batteries, a generator would do a hard initial bulk charge and move fairly rapidly on to the absorption charge rate to avoid overheating and damaging the individual cells.
-The final float charge would be a long and slow process that required the generator to be running but the batteries at this stage could not absorb much power.
-Because battery voltage was influenced by recent charging or discharging checking, the true state of charge was best determined by the use of a messy hydrometer where each cell needed to be checked.
+Charging these lead batteries involved a specific process.
+A generator would perform a hard initial bulk charge, then quickly move to the absorption charge rate to prevent overheating and cell damage.
+The final float charge was a long, slow process that kept the generator running even though the batteries couldn't absorb much power at this stage.
+Since recent charging or discharging affected battery voltage, accurately determining the state of charge required using a messy hydrometer to check each cell individually.

 That is how it was for the last 30 years.

-Our world turned upside down with the advent of the lithium-iron-phosphate (LiFePO4) battery in a closed-loop communication relationship with the inverter.
-Issues with battery performance over time are gone.
-This results in a wildly different user experience, and for those who have lived the off-grid lifestyle, it's almost too good to be true.
+Our world was revolutionized by the introduction of the lithium-iron-phosphate (LiFePO4) battery in a closed-loop communication relationship with the inverter.
+Battery performance issues over time have vanished.
+This has led to a dramatically improved user experience—for those familiar with off-grid living, it seems almost too good to be true.

 In 2017, we installed our first Victron inverter system with LiFePO4 batteries for a homeowner who wanted to try something better.
-We were hesitant because we had heard horror stories about expensive lithium batteries going bad.
+We were initially hesitant because we had heard horror stories about expensive lithium batteries failing.

-Before Victron came along, there honestly wasn't a battery-inverter system that we believed in.
-Also, many inverter manufacturers did not support lithium, and some still don't.
-We received exuberant feedback from this customer on his system's performance.
-His neighbors told their neighbors and things really took off with lithium systems.
-It was obvious within a few months that lead-acid was on its way out.
-The challenge now became how to help our off-grid customers upgrade their systems to take full advantage of this new battery technology.
+Before Victron became available in the US, we hadn't found a battery-inverter system we truly trusted.
+Many inverter manufacturers didn't support lithium, and some still don't.
+Our customer's enthusiastic feedback about the system's performance spread quickly.
+His neighbors told their neighbors.
+Within months, it was clear that lead-acid batteries were on their way out.
+Our new challenge was helping off-grid customers upgrade their systems to take full advantage of this new battery technology.

 Victron-Pylontech off-grid system install

-Lead-acid and LiFePO4 are typically compared to each other based on performance parameters that don't paint a very complete picture.
+Typically, lead-acid and LiFePO4 batteries are compared using performance parameters that don't provide a complete picture.

-There are many factors at play but two are critical to compare:
+While many factors are involved, two are particularly crucial to compare:

 Battery Cycle Life and Depth of Charge

-Cycle life is usually referenced, and it is significant (6 years for lead-acid vs 16 years for lithium).
-Depth of discharge is often mentioned (30% vs. 98%), but this number is misleading as the primary value to off-grid users is that the lithium batteries don't require a full regular charge for chemical health.
-A larger lead-acid battery discharged 30% might have just as much capacity as a smaller lithium battery pulled down to 98%.
-The difference is that lithium does not need to be charged every night.
-If a lithium battery is discharged to 50% and it still has enough capacity to get through the night, there is no reason to start the generator.
-If a lead-acid battery is discharged, say only 20% for any length of time, you should start the generator and get it topped off.
+Cycle life is often cited as a significant factor (6 years for lead-acid vs. 16 years for lithium).
+Depth of discharge is also frequently mentioned (30% vs. 98%), but this can be misleading.
+The primary advantage for off-grid users is that lithium batteries don't require regular full charges to maintain their chemical health.
+A larger lead-acid battery discharged to 30% might have the same capacity as a smaller lithium battery discharged to 98%.
+The key difference is that lithium batteries don't need to be charged every night.
+If a lithium battery is discharged to 50% and still has enough capacity to get through the night, there is no reason to start the generator.
+In contrast, a lead-acid battery discharged to even 20% for any length of time, you should start the generator and get it topped off.

-Another main advantage of lithium batteries is their charge profile; they charge at the maximum bulk rate to 98% full.
-That means the generator run time at a customer's home will be dramatically cut (often by 50%).
+Another major benefit of lithium batteries is their charging profile—they can charge at maximum bulk rate up to 98% capacity.
+This dramatically reduces generator run time, often by half.
 This reason alone is why many people have chosen to upgrade their systems using lithium batteries.
-For those of you who are new to off-grid living, the older lead acid batteries resulted in much more frequent and longer charging times than lithium.
-These batteries, like pouring a glass of root beer, needed a fast initial fill and then a long slow topping off which could last until your next birthday.
-Much of the time, therefore, your generator was oversized and very inefficient.
+For those new to off-grid living, traditional lead-acid batteries required more frequent and longer charging sessions than lithium.
+These older batteries were like pouring a glass of root beer—a quick initial fill followed by a long, slow top-off which could last until your next birthday.
+Consequently, generators were often oversized and very inefficient for much of their run time.

 Pylontech battery system health on Victron GX Touch